Reading:

 A newer concept, however, is how retail giants like Amazon use reviews to tailor products for future customers.

-When you conduct any search on Amazon, the first results are usually the ones with the highest amount of positive reviews.
+When you search on Amazon, the first results usually have the highest positive reviews.

 amazon-reviews-1

-If we were to look at the last page of the search results (where no one really goes), you’ll find the items on that page have fewer reviews (if any at all).
+If we look at the last page of the search results (where no one goes), we will find that the items on that page have fewer reviews (if any).

-What we’re likely to see them in the future of retail is review sites like Tripadvisor for travel that take an unbiased look at an aggregation of reviews from a range of sources.
+In the future of retail, we’re likely to see review sites like Tripadvisor for travel that take an unbiased look at an aggregation of reviews from a range of sources.

-You might not have any direct reviews on your Amazon profile, but you could’ve perhaps had a number of influencers talking about your product.
+You might not have any direct reviews on your Amazon profile.
+Still, you could’ve had several influencers talking about your product.

 These should be taken into account too.

-Big data will be able to create an algorithm that takes a consumer’s search query and shows them a number of reviews (from different sources) from around the web and beyond.
+Big data will be able to create an algorithm that takes a consumer’s search query and shows them several reviews (from different sources) from around the web and beyond.

-When we think about booking a flight, there are a number of tools to compare the different options.
+When we think about booking a flight, there are several tools to compare the different options.

 This is relatively easy for flight companies because of the standardized nature of flying.